...

 Further into this guide, we examine the road traffic accident claim process as well as look at what evidence you could submit.
 You will need to prove your injuries, including those caused by your seat belt and that a breach in the duty of care you are owed caused them.

-Call our advisors to learn more about how the seat belt law in the UK could affect your claim.
+Call our advisors to learn more about how to claim the seat belt law in the UK could affect your claim.

 Will The Whiplash Reforms Affect My Claim?